Shinjuku, Matsuki Bakery

 "I dunno," said Guilmon.

-"We got here early this morning, so Guilmon and I took a nap," said Dorumon.
+"We got here early this morning, so Guilmon and I took a nap," explained Dorumon.
 "They were gone when we woke up but left a note saying they forgot something."

 "Sure," said Kazu.
 "How much you wanna bet Kou just grabbed the wrong thing?"